BankkRoll/GREG/README.md

 # GREG-
-I will delete all incoming messages besides `GREG`
+I will delete all incoming messages besides `GREG`, inspried by frankfrank